rpicanco/ShopifyAdminAPICustomer/README.md

 ## Development

-This section aims to create all deliverables needed to develop the solution, such as detailed flow specifications for each component from the solution, infrastructure as code (IaC) artifacts and the source code itself.
+This section aims to create all deliverables needed to develop the solution, such as detailed flow specifications for each component from the solution and the source code itself.
 <br><br>[Development](development/development.md)

 ## Release